Who Is Israel? Who Are the Hebrews?

 To bring it all home, one is an Israelite if he or she is a descendant of Abraham, Isaac and Jacob through male lineage; and if one has a Gentile father and a Jewish mother, then that person is also an Israelite in God's eyes if proper identification is made.
 These are the sole requirements that Scripture presents for being considered an Israelite.

 To help clarify matters, there is another valid definition of Jewishness which must be distinguished from the biblical one.
-It is the sociological one, and it defines Jewishness as an ethnicity.
-Jewishness as an ethnicity includes all who identify with the Jewish people so closely as to consider themselves part of the Jewish nation and culture.
-This identification may be the result of conversion to Judaism, marrying into a Jewish family, adoption as a child into a Jewish family, and the like.
+It is the sociological one, and it defines a Jew as any person who identifies with the Jewish culture or people whether they are genetically Jewish or not.
+Such identification may be the result of conversion to Judaism, marrying into a Jewish family, adoption as a child into a Jewish family, and the like.
 An important distinction between the two is that the biblical definition is a sharply defined one, whereas the sociological definition is not.
 According to Scripture, one who is a descendant of Abraham, Isaac and Jacob is a Jew.
-As to the sociological definition: Suppose a man of Irish descent marries into a Jewish family, converts to Judaism, and identifies equally with his Irish heritage and culture and the Jewish heritage and culture he married and converted into.
+As to the sociological definition: suppose a man of Irish descent marries into a Jewish family, converts to Judaism, and identifies equally with his Irish heritage and culture and the Jewish heritage and culture he married and converted into.
 Is he, sociologically, an Irishman or a Jew?
 Well, that depends on who you ask!

 The key point that must be noted here is that, whereas the sociological definition of Jewishness is valid in sociological studies, biblical studies of Jewishness must be based on the biblical definition, and it is the biblical definition that will be adhered here.
 There are things that God says is true of bloodline Jews that do not apply to anyone else, even to sociological Jews who do not carry the bloodline of Abraham, Isaac and Jacob.